Health and Healthcare

 Secondly, Dr. Miedema stressed that there’s no need for every young adult to take a CAC test — which involves a small amount of radiation, similar to that of a mammogram, and costs about $100 — but it should be considered for those with cardiovascular risk factors.

 In the United States, heart disease is still the top killer, leading to 610,000 deaths a year, or one in every four fatalities.
-It’s a chronic problem and doctors say they see more young patients developing the condition — these are America’s so-called heart disease capitals
+It’s a chronic problem and doctors say they see more young patients developing the condition — these are America’s so-called heart disease capitals.

-Start by taking a quick retirement quiz from SmartAsset that will match you with up to 3 financial advisors that serve your area and beyond in 5 minutes, or less.
+Start by taking this retirement quiz right here from SmartAsset that will match you with up to 3 financial advisors that serve your area and beyond in 5 minutes.
+Smart Asset is now matching over 50,000 people a month.

 Thank you for reading!
 Have some feedback for us?